Spm

 SwiftPM Metadata

 This location stores the Repositories resolved meta data.
-You need to delete the meta data if some repository made a change on the same tag and couldn't even follow Semantic Versioning
+You need to delete the meta data if some repository made a change on the same tag and couldn't even follow Semantic Versioning to make sure that the new change isn't propagated everywhere which makes / breaks the whole dependency chain.

 ~/Library/org.swift.swiftpm/security/fingerprints